YLaido/docker-shadowsocks2openvpn/README.md

 ## Intro
 Connect to an openvpn tunnel over a shadowsocks service.
-The aim is to bridge the traffic between the host and the container.
+The aim is to bridge the traffic between the host and the container via a shadowsocks tunnel.

 ## Usage
 Download this repo